isomerpages/nlb-biblioasia/_feb-2006/A Wealth of Business Resources: The Business Collection at the Lee Kong Chian Reference Library.md

 #### **Conclusion**

 The Lee Kong Chian Reference Library is continuously exploring new ways to improve its Business Collection and services to remain highly relevant to our business users.
-It has embarked on collaborations with industry partners, such as <a href="https://www.gobusiness.gov.sg/">https://www.gobusiness.gov.sg/</a>(a one-stop government portal for Singapore business) and International Enterprise Singapore, to provide email and telephone reference services to their clients.
+It has embarked on collaborations with industry partners, such as <a href="https://www.gobusiness.gov.sg/">https://www.gobusiness.gov.sg/</a> (a one-stop government portal for Singapore business) and International Enterprise Singapore, to provide email and telephone reference services to their clients.

+To ensure that the Library meet current and future information business needs, it also organises library tours and dialogue sessions with business and trade associations.
+If you would like to learn more, do email to the Business Collection librarians at: <a href="https://reference.nlb.gov.sg/">https://reference.nlb.gov.sg/</a>.